Cycling yahoo!

 I'm interested in it.
 According to the news, a same kind of trial just

-a king, which meant a car on the street.
+one becomes a king, which meant a car on the street.

 So the strike gets longer and longer.
 Yes, things always have trade-off